amazon-archives/skill-sample-nodejs-calendar-reader/README.md

     ![](https://images-na.ssl-images-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/calendar-reader/calendar-reader-05-002._TTH_.png)

-5. AWS Lambda builtin security will make sure only our Alexa service can call your Lambda function.
+5. AWS Lambda built-in security will make sure only our Alexa service can call your Lambda function.
 To add an extra layer of security, we should validate the application id in requests made to your function.
 Let’s go back to your Alexa skill in your Developer Portal for a moment.
 Copy in your Application ID from the ‘Skill Information’ section in your developer portal / skill:

     ![](https://images-na.ssl-images-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/calendar-reader/calendar-reader-05-004._TTH_.png)